niconap/snnif/README.md

 This framework was written and tested on a machine using Ubuntu 24.04.2 LTS with Python 3.12.3.
 However, it should be possible to run it on any device with Python 3 and Docker installed.

+Since an amd64 Debian package is used for _Scaphandre_, it is currently not possible to use it on any other architectures.
+This also means the Dockerfile **must** use an operating system that is compatible with Debian packages.